crsl4/computingtools/pages/notes0920.md

 TGCACCTAATGGCGCGGCTTTATATAGTCTTATAATTCATGGATCAAACATGCCGATC
 ```
 Hint: first exclude non-nucleotide lines, then (pipe) find lines with
-anything other than A, C, G or T.
+anything other than A, C, G or T (and other than a, c, g, t).

 <!--
 ```shell